-“Kubernetes vs Docker” is a well-known phrase these days as Kubernetes is gaining popularity as a container orchestration solution.
+“Kubernetes vs Docker” is a well-known phrase as Kubernetes is gaining popularity as a container orchestration solution.

-However, “Kubernetes vs Docker” is an ambiguous phrase because when we break them – these two don’t mean what actually people think of them.
+However, “Kubernetes vs Docker” is an ambiguous phrase because these two don’t mean what people think of them when we break them.
 Docker and Kubernetes are not direct competitors.
 And Docker is a platform used for containerization, while Kubernetes is used for container platforms like Docker as container orchestration.
-Let’s take a look at some of the crucial facts and points of Kubernetes and Docker:
+Let’s take a look at some of the crucial facts and points of Kubernetes and Docker.

 What is Kubernetes?

-Kubernetes is a platform that is open-source, portable, and extensible for managing containerized services and workloads hence influencing automation and declarative configuration.
+Kubernetes is an open-source, portable, and extensible platform for managing containerized services and workloads, hence influencing automation and declarative configuration.
 Not only does Kubernetes have a variety of tools, services, and support available, but also an ecosystem that is increasing steadily.

 What is Docker?

-Docker is a popular platform designed to help developers in the creation, deployment, and running of applications with the use of containers.
-Docker is an open-source platform from the beginning, which helped it to get more market share (approx. 30%).
+Docker is a popular platform designed to help developers create, deploy, and run applications with the use of containers.
+Docker is an open-source platform, which attracted more market share (approx. 30%).

-Docker allows deployment and scaling of applications into any environment while making the code run effectively.
-It was built on open guidelines and functions inside most regular operating environments, including Linux, Microsoft Windows, and other on-premises or cloud-based frameworks.
+Docker allows the deployment and scaling of applications into any environment while making the code run effectively.
+It was built on open guidelines and functions inside the most stable operating environments, including Linux, Microsoft Windows, and other on-premises or cloud-based frameworks.

 Without knowing containers, we can’t discuss much about Docker.
 For developers, it’s been a critical issue while deploying the code from a local development environment to production.
-There are various reasons for the code to not work in production, including different development environments, different libraries, etc.
+There are various reasons for the code not working in production, including different development environments, libraries, etc.

 Containers came to rescue the developers from this critical issue.
-Now, with the help of containers, developers can generate a package of their application, including all necessary elements.
-And in production, that packaged container can run in any development environment that has a containerization platform.
+With the help of containers, developers can generate a package of their applications, including all necessary elements.
+And in production, that packaged container can run in any development environment with a containerization platform.

-Containers have enhanced the way we develop, deploy applications on multiple environments from a development environment, libraries, or other dependencies.
+Containers have enhanced how we develop deploy applications on multiple environments from a development environment, libraries, or other dependencies.

-Rather than virtualizing the hardware stack similarly as with the methodology of the virtual machine, containers virtualize at the OS level, with various containers running on the OS kernel legitimately.
-This implies containers are undoubtedly more lightweight: they share the OS kernel, start a lot quicker, and utilize a small fraction of the memory contrasted with booting a whole OS.
+Rather than virtualizing the hardware stack similarly to the methodology of the virtual machine, containers virtualize at the OS level, with various containers running on the OS kernel legitimately.
+This implies containers are undoubtedly more lightweight – they share the OS kernel, start a lot quicker, and utilize a small fraction of the memory contrasted with booting a whole OS.

-Containers provide developers the capability to develop predictable environments that are secluded from different applications.
+Containers allow developers to develop predictable environments that are secluded from different applications.
 From the developer’s point of view, this is guaranteed to be steady regardless of where the application is ultimately deployed.

-While Docker provided open guidelines for packaging and distributing containerized applications, there emerged another issue.
+While Docker provided open guidelines for packaging and distributing containerized applications, another issue emerged.
 How might these containers be coordinated and scheduled?
 How would you flawlessly update an application with no interruption of service?
 How would you check the health of an application, realize when something turns out badly, and flawlessly restart it?

 The need for orchestrating containers emerged soon.
-The container orchestration system manages the lifecycles of containers in an environment that is large and highly dynamic.
-A container orchestration system is useful for the control and automation of many tasks.
+The container orchestration system manages the lifecycles of containers in a large and highly dynamic environment.
+A container orchestration system is useful for controlling and automating many tasks.

 As discussed earlier, Docker & Kubernetes are different terms and used together often.
-Generally, it is said like “Kubernetes vs. Docker,” but what they really mean is “Kubernetes vs. Docker Swarm.”
+Generally, it is said like “Kubernetes vs Docker,” but they really mean “Kubernetes vs Docker Swarm.”

 Developed at Google, Kubernetes has the benefit of leveraging Google’s years of expertise in container management.
-Also, there’s always a benefit using the Docker and Kubernetes together.
+Also, there’s always a benefit to using Docker and Kubernetes together.

 How do Kubernetes and Docker work together?